top of page

 Calcutta Coupler Mechanism

-When the coupler handle on the front of the instrument is pressed down, it tilts the front of the keyboard up and the far end down so it can slide back and forth 'underneath' the lifter arms for the reeds.
+When the scale changer handle on the front of the instrument is pressed down, it tilts the front of the keyboard up, and the far end down, so it can slide back and forth 'underneath' the lifter arms for the reeds.

 In one case, the harmonium was turned upside down and almost all of the sticks scattered around the keyboard.